Canadian Dietetic Registration Exam (CDRE)

 The CDRE is a four-hour computer-based multiple-choice examination offered twice a year.
-The CDRE is offered in Edmonton, Calgary and other testing centres across Canada.
-Testing centre locations are subject to change.

 National examination committees comprised of provincial representatives set the CDRE.
 The Alliance of Canadian Dietetic Regulatory Bodies approves the examination blueprint as well as policies and procedures for administration of the examination, and monitors exam results.